sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 sidebar_position: 3
 sidebar_class_name: authorization
 keywords: ['authorization','scope','permission']
-description: A guide on how to restrict the level of access each API token has.
+description: A guide on how to restrict an API token's level of access.
 slug: /api/authorization
 tags: ['Authorization','Scopes','Permissions']
 ---